Title: Learn to be Lonely Chapter 31/?

-This can also be found in my LJ Memories, as well as on my new website: Forgotten Java.
+This can also be found in my LJ Memories

 The sunlight – the first real patch of sunlight he’d known in months – felt good on his face.
 Like a fleet of great ships, the first rays of morning plowed through the fog, sending it scattering into the trees and air.
 And even here, in the dense and black forest, a few strays found their way to the third floor deck of Tuna’s compound, bathing it in warmth and brightness that had been lost to Xander for eons, it seemed.
 Sitting on the quickly-warming steel platform with his back to the railings, eyes closed and mind wandering, his face was turned up to the fleeting clouds passing over the treetops far above.

 The shadows would come, he knew.
 Twilight would fall and this comfort – this calming and numbing warmth he hadn’t known he’d missed – would fade for another night.
 He would return to what he’d made of his life.
 He would return to the night, to the arms of a lover who waited for him just behind the shadows, just outside of the sunlight.
 And Xander knew that was where he belonged, where he wanted to be.
 But just for now…